zephyr-programming/AI-Lang/README.md

 ## License

-This project is licensed under the Creative Commons Zero v1.0 Universal license.
+This project is licensed under the MIT license.
 You may view the license [here](https://github.com/zephyr-programming/AI-Lang/blob/main/LICENSE).